-All funds for the program are collected by OUC and turned over to Heart of Florida United Way, a local, non-profit community assistance agency.
-OUC customers who need assistance should call United Way at 2-1-1.
-United Way will then help the customer locate an agency near their home so that eligibility and need can be determined.
+All donations are administered by the Heart of Florida United Way, a local non-profit community assistance agency.
+OUC customers who need assistance should call United Way at 2-1-1 or complete an online application.

 OUC's Medical Alert Program is offered to customers whose electrical service is medically essential.
-Customers requiring life-sustaining equipment (such as heart monitors, oxygen concentrators, controlled medications, controlled atmosphere, etc.) can rely on OUC to provide special consideration for their accounts.
+Customers requiring life-sustaining equipment (such as heart monitors, oxygen concentrators, feeding pump, in home dialysis, etc.) can rely on OUC to provide special consideration for their accounts.

-If you or a member of your family uses life-sustaining equipment, please call us at 407-423-9018 (Orlando and Orange County) or 407-957-7373 (St. Cloud and Osceola County).
+If you or a member of your family uses life-sustaining equipment, please call us at 407-423-9018.
 An OUC customer service representative will give you details about the Medical Alert Program and tell you how to qualify.

 Medical Alert Brochure

 Provides special consideration for customers with medical needs.

 Available in Orange and Osceola Counties

 Persons with disabilities, medical or mobility problems need to make sure they are registered with the Special Needs Program.
 Your county’s Special Needs Program provides transportation assistance and special medical shelters during disaster situations.